 A rubric is a tool that measures something subjective and qualitative; it converts that measurement to numbers, so you can compare, aggregate, and analyze the results.

 When you add a rubric map to your rubric, you align each criterion to the relevant student learning outcome.
 After you use the rubric to assess student learning, the resulting data helps you to see if students demonstrated the learning you defined in your student learning outcomes.
-In the example to the right, the alignments are abbreviated and include course, program and institutional outcomes.
+The alignments can be abbreviated and include course, program and institutional outcomes.

 See the Capstone Data Example in the UMBC Curriculum Map Template package to see how rubric data might look.